ajayreddyfsd/GPTune/README.md

 # GPTune

-This project investigates how emotional stimuli, persona-based prompts, and zero-shot prompting affect the quality of GPT responses.
+This project investigates how emotional stimuli, persona-based prompts, and zero-shot prompting affect the quality of GPT responses using **PROMPTFOO**.
 By comparing these advanced prompting techniques with a basic prompt, we aim to uncover how emotional context, personality traits, and task-specific cues influence AI's behavior and answer depth.

 ## How It Works
 1. Three types of prompts are tested: